 - Complete any required assignments for course/program credit, if you're participating as part of a DU course or program.
 (Contact your instructor or program coordinator.)

 While the majority of participants come to the program through connected courses, any member of the DU student community is able to participate.

 In your application, you can indicate your group preferences based on when you are available.
 Accepted participants will attend all five meetings of their assigned group (same day and time each week); it is not possible to jump among groups across weeks.
 All groups meet on campus; details will be provided to accepted participants.

-If these options do not work for your schedule, and/or you are not accepted to Voices, consider participating in the DU English Language Center's Conversation Partners program, the International House's Pioneer to Pioneer program, CCESL's Community Organizing Institute, the Chaplain's book club series or another ongoing opportunities for intergroup contact (see our PDF of diversity engagement opportunities).
+If these options do not work for your schedule, and/or you are not accepted to Voices, consider participating in the DU English Language Center's Conversation Partners program, the International House's Pioneer to Pioneer program, CCESL's Community Organizing Institute, the Chaplain's book club series or another ongoing opportunities for intergroup contact (see our Publications page for our regularly-updated, DEO: Diversity Engagement Opportunities compilation).
 Be sure to consult with your instructor or program coordinator to see if alternatives will count!

 The specific groups offered in a particular term vary based on facilitator availability, student participant trends and current salience of issues; specific dialogue schedules are determined by facilitator and room availability.
 Due to space limitations and group schedules, we cannot guarantee all applicants will be accepted or receive their first choice of dialogue groups/topics.
 For these reasons, connected instructors and program coordinators have been asked to offer Voices as one of several options for comparable credit.